open-telemetry/opentelemetry.io/content/en/docs/go/instrumentation.md

 ## Events

 An event is a human-readable message on a span that represents "something happening" during it's lifetime.
 For example, imagine a function that requires exclusive access to a resource that is under a mutex.
 An event could be created at two points - once, when we try to gain access to the resource, and another when we acquire the mutex.

 ```
-span.AddEvent(ctx, "Acquiring lock")
+span.AddEvent("Acquiring lock")
 mutex.Lock()
-span.AddEvent(ctx, "Got lock, doing work...")
+span.AddEvent("Got lock, doing work...")
 // do stuff
-span.AddEvent(ctx, "Unlocking")
+span.AddEvent("Unlocking")
 mutex.Unlock()
 ```